 The Authority provides services to the Cabinet of the Cayman Islands Government under an agreement established in the Annual Plan and Estimates (the "Plan").
-The Plan for the year ended 31 December 2018 established legal provisions for the AOA to provide a maximum of \$315,000 in services (Eighteen months ended 31 December 2017: \$472,500).
+The Plan for the year ended 31 December 2019 established legal provisions for the AOA to provide a maximum of \$315,000 in services (2018: \$315,000).
 Each fiscal year's Ownership Agreement between the Authority and Government sets out the objectives that the Authority seeks to achieve.

-Materially all of the objectives under the 2018 Ownership Agreement were met and, accordingly, all revenue received and receivable from Government for the year ended 31 December 2018 was recognized as earned.
+Materially all of the objectives under the 2019 and 2018 Ownership Agreements were met and, accordingly, all revenue received and receivable from Government for the years ended 31 December 2019 and 2018 was recognized as earned in the respective years.